-- 1994: The Agency for Cultural affairs (ACA) organized the "committee to investigate the establishment of a new concept-based museum (the Committee)' - 1996: ACA decided the new museum should be established as the Kvushu National Museum (provisional title) in Dazaifu, Fukuoka. - 1997: The Committee drew up the "basic framework for Kyushu National Museum (provisional title)" - 1999: The Committee made the "basic plan for Kyushu National Museum (provisional title) - 2000: ACA, Fukuoka Prefecture, and the Kyushu National Museum Promotion Foundation (the Foundation) jointly formulated the "basic construction design" for the Museum.

-The ACA and Fukuoka Prefecture jointly organized "experts conference for the establishment of Kyushu National Museum (provisional title)" developed the "permanent exhibition plan"

-2001: ACA, Fukuoka Prefecture and the Foundation jointly completed the "basic exhibition design" The Independent Administrative Institution National Museum (the National Museum) established the "preparatory office for the establishment of the Kyushu National Museum".

-- 2002: ACA, Fukuoka Prefecture and the Foundation jointly launched the "construction works (the first year of a three-year plan)".
-2003: The National Museum and Fukuoka Prefecture launched the "preparation - of the exhibitions (the first year of a two-year plan" - 2004: ACA, Fukuoka Prefecture and the Foundation completed the "construction works'
+- 1994: The Agency for Cultural affairs (ACA) organized the "committee to investigate the establishment of a new concept-based museum (the Commit- - 1996: ACA decided the new museum should be established as the Kvushu National Museum (provisional title) in Dazaifu, Fukuoka.
+1997: The Committee drew up the "basic framework for Kyushu National Mu- - seum (provisional title)".
+1999: The Committee made the "basic plan for Kyushu National Museum (provi- - sional title) - 2000: ACA, Fukuoka Prefecture, and the Kyushu National Museum Promotion Foundation (the Foundation) jointly formulated the "basic construction design" for the Museum. - The ACA and Fukuoka Prefecture jointly organized "experts conference for the establishment of Kyushu National Museum (provisional title)" developed the "permanent exhibition plan". - 2001: ACA, Fukuoka Prefecture and the Foundation jointly completed the "basic exhibition design" - The Independent Administrative Institution National Museum (the National Museum) established the "preparatory office for the establishment of the Kyushu National Museum". - 2002: ACA, Fukuoka Prefecture and the Foundation jointly launched the "construction works (the first year of a three-year plan)". - 2003: The National Museum and Fukuoka Prefecture launched the "preparation of the exhibitions (the first year of a two-year plan" - 2004: ACA, Fukuoka Prefecture and the Foundation completed the "construction works'

-ACA, the National Museum and Fukuoka Prefecture officially named the Museum as "Kyushu National Museum"

-2005: The National Museum and Fukuoka Prefecture completed the "preparation of the exhibitions"

-The National Museum formally established the Kyushu National Museum.
-Kyushu National Museum opened to the public on 16 October.

-- 2007: The Kyushu National Museum was merged into the IAI National Institutes for Cultural Heritage (NICH). - 2008: Japan-China-ROK Trilateral Summit Meeting was held at the Kyushu National Museum. - 2012: Kyushu National Museum welcomed its 10 millionth visitor.
-2015: 10th anniversary
+- ACA, the National Museum and Fukuoka Prefecture officially named the Museum as "Kyushu National Museum" - 2005: The National Museum and Fukuoka Prefecture completed the "preparation of the exhibitions" The National Museum formally established the Kyushu National Museum. - Kyushu National Museum opened to the public on 16 October.
+2007: The Kyushu National Museum was merged into the IAI National Institutes - for Cultural Heritage (NICH).
+2008: Japan-China-ROK Trilateral Summit Meeting was held at the Kyushu Na- - tional Museum. - 2012: Kyushu National Museum welcomed its 10 millionth visitor. - 2015: 10th anniversary

-Facilities (m2) Land Area NICH 10,798 159,844 Prefecture 149,046 Building Building Area NICH 14,623 9,300 Gross Floor Area 30,675 Prefecture 5,780 Shared Area 15,595 Exhibition and Repository Area Exhibition Area Total Prefecture Repository Area Total Prefecture 5,444 1,375 4,518 1,335 Shared Area 22 NICH 2,74 vation of the Rakuchu Rakugai Zu (Scenes In and Around Kyoto)
+(111-) Land Area 159,844 Building Building Area NICH 14,623 9,300 Gross Floor Area Prefecture Shared Area 30,675 5,780 15,595 Exhibition and Repository Area Exhibition Area Total Prefecture Repository Area Total Prefecture 5,444 1,375 4,518 1,335 Shared Ar 1 2,744